lukelbd/climate-benchmarks/README.md

 involve reading and writing to the NetCDF file format, used for multi-dimensional scientific dataset storage.
 There are two major versions of this file
 format: version 3 and version 4.
-I observed were two major performance differences between sample data saved to versions 3 and 4 of the NetCDF format:
+I observed two notable performance differences when sample data was saved to version 3 of the NetCDF format instead of version 4:
 <!-- the NetCDF3 and NetCDF4 versions of the sample data: -->

 * With NetCDF3 files, CDO responds **less favorably** to thread-safe disk IO locking (the `-L` flag).
 It tended to speed things up for smaller datasets (over-optimization?) then slow things down for larger datasets, but **more-so** for NetCDF3 files.